 It is terrible and wonderful thing to be in the Annex, the place that sustained Anne Frank, her family…several families.
 The boards creek beneath you feet in a way that you feel, viscerally the fear of movement, of discovery.
 It is sobering to see through slivers of window to the outside and dream of the normal world before the Nazi’s occupied Amsterdam.

 Most everything from the Annex has been removed…was removed right after the families arrest.
 Otto Frank, the only Frank survivor of the concentration camps wanted the rooms left open, but small accents still exist.
 Walls, and sinks and wood hold memories long after the people are gone.

 I was fascinated by the sink in the kitchen.
 I stayed there, losing time, just feeling the world of it’s texture.
 I LONGED to climb the stair to the attic because I knew this was one of the places Anne was able in the early morning to see the world through the high window.

-The whole place is suffused with this boredom, isolation and fear, but it it so terribly wonderful at the same time to feel a small bit of this.
+The whole place is suffused with this boredom, isolation and fear, but at the same time it is so terribly wonderful to feel a small bit of this.
 The atrocities of the past, must never be allowed back into our world.
 They must be remembered as must the people who’s beauty was taken all to soon from this world.